oranenj/repmgr/docs/README.md

     # 9.3; from 9.4, replication slots can be used instead (see below).

     wal_keep_segments = 5000

+    # Enable read-only queries on a standby
+    # (Note: this will be ignored on a primary but we recommend including
+    # it anyway)

+    hot_standby = on

 Create a dedicated PostgreSQL superuser account and a database for the `rempgr` metadata, e.g.